osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 Now you should be able to go to localhost/what ever name you chose to use/public and see the login screen.

-_In 3.1.0 if you have not enabled all the necessary extensions it will give you a warning on the Login screen._
+_In 3.1.0 or higher if you have not enabled all the necessary extensions it will give you a warning on the Login screen._

 Default user - admin
 Default password - pointofsale.